 Any affiliations with political parties or governmental agencies, whether Canadian or international.

-In the event that existing clubs are found, in the opinion of the Clubs Administrator, to have significant overlap with one another, the Clubs Administrator shall make a practical effort to find different niches for the clubs;
+In the event that existing Clubs are found, in the opinion of the Clubs Administrator, to have significant overlap with one another, the Clubs Administrator shall make a practical effort to find different niches for the Clubs;

-If this is found to be impractical, the Clubs Administrator shall, at their discretion, either merge or disband one or more of the clubs in question.
+If this is found to be impractical, the Clubs Administrator shall, at their discretion, either merge or disband one or more of the Clubs in question.

 Clubs, whose applications are received late or do not submit a completed application package stated above, will be considered at the Clubs Administrator’s discretion;